MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 ### Adiabatic State Preparation & Phase Estimation ###

 One common application of Hamiltonian simulation is adiabatic state preparation.
 Here, one is provided with two Hamiltonians $H\_{\text{start}}$ and $H\_{\text{end}}$, and a quantum state $\ket{\psi(0)}$ that is a ground state of the start Hamiltonian $H\_{\text{start}}$.
 Typically, $H\_{\text{start}}$ is chosen such that $\ket{\psi(0)}$ is easy to prepare from a computational basis state $\ket{0\cdots 0}$.
 By interpolating between these Hamiltonians in the time-dependent simulation problem sufficientl slowly, it is possible to end up, with high probability, in a ground state of the final Hamiltonian $H\_{\text{end}}$.
-Though preparing good approximations to Hamiltonian ground states could proceed in this manner by calling upon on time-dependent Hamiltonian simulation algorithms as a sub-routine, other conceptually different approaches such as the variational quantum eigensolver are possible.
+Though preparing good approximations to Hamiltonian ground states could proceed in this manner by calling upon on time-dependent Hamiltonian simulation algorithms as a subroutine, other conceptually different approaches such as the variational quantum eigensolver are possible.

 Yet another application ubiquitous in quantum chemistry is estimating the ground state energy of Hamiltonians representing the intermediate steps of chemical reaction.
-Such a scheme could, for instance, rely on adiabatic state preparation to create the ground state, and then incorporate time-independent Hamiltonian simulation as a sub-routine in phase estimation characterization to extract this energy with some finite error and probability of success.
+Such a scheme could, for instance, rely on adiabatic state preparation to create the ground state, and then incorporate time-independent Hamiltonian simulation as a subroutine in phase estimation characterization to extract this energy with some finite error and probability of success.

 Abstracting simulation algorithms as the user-defined types `SimulationAlgorithm` and `TimeDependentSimulationAlgorithm` allow us to conveniently incorporate their functionality into more sophisticated quantum algorithms.
-This motivates us to do the same for these commonly used sub-routines.
+This motivates us to do the same for these commonly used subroutines.

 Thus we define the convenient function